YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -h[euristic]={sc[an][,level=<lvl>] | a[rsample][,samples=<smpls>] | i[mpsample][,samples=<smpls>]}

   * smpls is the number of samples and must be greater than zero (0)
   * lvl is a positive or negative tree level designation and -(level of the root block) <= lvl <= (level of the root block)

 estimation-technique is one of the following:

+  * scan,level=<lvl>

-* scan,level=<lvl> : Traverses the global variable tree and counts the actual number of records and blocks at levels from the root down to the level specified by lvl (default is 0, the data blocks).
+    Traverses the global variable tree and counts the actual number of records and blocks at levels from the root down to the level specified by lvl; the number of records at a level is the same as the number of blocks at the next lower level.
+The default is 1, which gives the count of level 0 blocks, which are the blocks containing data rather than metadata.
 If the given level is non-negative, it is the lowest block level of the global for which the count is requested.
 So, 0 means all blocks, 1 means all index blocks, 2 means all index blocks of level 2 and above, and so on.
 SCAN counts a negative level from the root of the global tree where -1 means children of the root.

-The technique reports the results for levels other than 0 and shows the adjacency for the next lower (one less) level.
+  * arsample,samples=<smpls>

-* arsample,samples=<smpls> : Uses acceptance/rejection sampling of random tree traversals to estimate the number of blocks at each level.
+    Uses acceptance/rejection sampling of random tree traversals to estimate the number of blocks at each level.
 It continues until the specified number of samples (default is 1,000) is accepted.

+  * impsample,samples=<smpls>

-* impsample,samples=<smpls> : Uses importance sampling of random tree traversals to weight each sample of the specified number of samples (default is 1,000) in order to estimate the size of the tree at each level.
+    Uses importance sampling of random tree traversals to weight each sample of the specified number of samples (default is 1,000) in order to estimate the size of the tree at each level.

    * If HEURISTIC is not specified, MUPIP SIZE uses the ARSAMPLE,SAMPLE=1000 estimation technique.

 The 2 sigma column for the two sampling techniques shows the dispersion of the samples (in blocks) and the probability (rounded to a whole percentage) that the actual value falls farther away from the reported value by more than two sigma.
 With the scan method the "sample" is "complete," so any inaccuracy comes from concurrent updates.